Shivasanthosh07/DAA-lab-practical/README.md

 Practical 2 DAA-
 SUMMARY OF PRACTICAL 2:
 In practical 2 we learn about Linear and Binary search algorithms Linear search checks each item one by one until it finds the required item or reaches the end of the list.
 Binary Search: Binary Search finds an item by checking the middle element first and then searching only the left or right half.It works only on a sorted list.
+CONCLUSION: Use Linear Search for small or unsorted lists, and Binary Search for large, sorted lists to get faster results.